Pravargav/Amadeus/SAC/sentences/imp.md

 -> I a court case there are three entities suspect,witness and accused.

 -> I stopped at the very first step/right at the beginning.

+-> She adjusted the blanket to set it right on the bed.